Width of a satellite knot and its companion: Preliminaries

-It follows from the definition that each vertex of $\Gamma(V)$ has a product structure $P \times (c_i,c_{i+1})$, where $P$ is a horizontal planar surface (or horizontal pieces as defined later) and $c_i,c_{i+1}$ are the two critical values that bound the vertex from below and above.
-We can embed $\Gamma(V)$ into the interior of $V$ as follows:
+We will also use the word 'vertex' to refer to its corresponding connected component of $M$.
+It is not hard to see that each vertex has a product structure $P \times (c_i,c_{i+1})$, where $P$ is a horizontal planar surface (or what we call a horizontal piece in definition 3.5) and $c_i,c_{i+1}$ are the two critical values that bound the vertex from below and above.
+We could embed $\Gamma(V)$ into $int(V)$ as follows.